meshibiton/Server-SearchSolver/README.md

 # Solve matrix shortest path
-> our program test which algo is the most optimally for finding the shortest path (BFS / DFS /BestFs /A*).
+> our program test which algo is the most optimally for finding the shortest path (BFS / DFS / BestFs /A*).

 ## Table of contents
 * [General info](#general-info)